 |Explore Jiufen Old Street and sample Taiwanese snacks

 |Hike Keelung Mountain, visit the Gold Museum, or travel to another nearby attraction

 After spending a full day in Jiufen with a local friend, I share my recommendations and honest opinions on the top attractions and activities below, listed in rough order of priority.

 Everything on this list is within walking distance once you’re in Jiufen.
 Any activities or attractions that require a drive are listed further below under Jiufen’s nearby attractions.

 🤔 Why: Jiufen’s main attraction is Old Street (also called Jishan Street), a winding, narrow street surrounded by shops and stalls serving traditional Taiwanese snacks.

-✨ What to do there: A great way to explore Old Street is just to meander through it while eating, shopping, taking photos and enjoying the atmosphere.
+✨ Things To Do: A great way to explore Old Street is just to meander through it while eating, shopping, taking photos, and enjoying the atmosphere.
 You can:

 - Stop at street food stalls to sample Taiwanese snacks

 - Look at the many souvenir shops and stop at vendors that pique your interest (or even scare you a little, like this Ghost Lore Museum)